skycoin/User-Manuals/Choosing your Desktop Wallet.md

 # Choosing your Desktop Wallet

-This section will help you to choose the right Desktop Wallet as per your system configuration.
+This section will help you to choose the Desktop Wallet as per your system configuration.

 ## Available Versions of Desktop Wallet